freezefawn/pluralsurvivalguide/communication.md

 Ownership, in turn, is your sense of ownership over that thought.
 It feels like you thought it, you ascribe your sense of self to that thought.

-Thoughts inside your head have various levels of your intentionality and ownership, and the goal in learning how to listen is to be able to temporarily reduce the thoughts that have a strong sense of BOTH your intentionality and your sense of ownership a little so there is more room for your headmate to speak.
+Thoughts inside your head have various levels of your intentionality and ownership, and learning how to discern thoughts

+and the goal in learning how to listen is to be able t temporarily reduce the thoughts that have a strong sense of BOTH your intentionality and your sense of ownership a little so there is more room for your headmate to speak.

 #### Stepping Back